-Members who wish to increase their pension benefits by payment of a lump sum should be aware that normally only one lump sum payment is permitted in any financial year, i.e. 1 April to 31 March, and can be paid at any time during that year, the exception being a second lump sum payment is permitted when this is paid from the member's compensation payment.
+Members who wish to increase their pension benefits by payment of a lump sum should be aware that normally only one lump sum payment is permitted in any Scheme year, i.e. 1 April to 31 March, and can be paid at any time during the year, the exception being that a second lump sum payment is permitted when this is paid from the member's compensation payment.
 New members cannot buy Added Pension by lump sum within 12 months of joining the scheme.
 The purchase can be made from salary (providing your salary will cover the amount you wish to pay) or by cheque.
 To meet the deadline of a lump sum deducted from pay at the end of the Scheme year, JSS must receive the completed application form by the third Friday in February.
-If you wish to pay by cheque, JSS must receive cheques by the third Friday in March at the latest to ensure clearance of the payment in the current financial year.
+If you wish to pay by cheque, JSS must receive this by the third Friday in March at the latest to ensure clearance of the payment in the current financial year.

 Members can also purchase Added Pension by monthly contributions, which must start from 1 April each year.
 If you want to buy Added Pension by monthly contributions for the next scheme year, you must send the completed application form to JSS by the second Friday in March so that we have time to instruct your payroll to start making deductions from your April salary; the deadline will be published in January each year.
 New members can start contributing immediately but in order to do so the completed Added Pension application form must be received by JSS within three months of the date you join the scheme.

 Members leaving on early severance, redundancy or early retirement terms, who are to receive a compensation lump sum payment, can use some or all of this payment to purchase Added Pension.